-What if I don’t fulfill the terms of my submittal plea bargain in Las Vegas, NV?
+What if I don’t fulfill the terms of my plea bargain?

 The judge will then find you guilty of the misdemeanor offense you submitted to.
 The downside to this is that you’ll then have to wait two years to seal your criminal record.

-Do I need to be present in court to enter into a submittal in Las Vegas, NV?
+Do I need to be present in court to enter into a submittal?